-Now that we've covered most of the basic depreciation methods for calculating depreciation expense on the income statement and accumulated depreciation on the balance sheet, we need to have a discussion about comparing depreciation methods—the things that matter, the things that don't matter, and general observations about their various influences on reported profitability and shareholders' equity.
+Once you understand the basic depreciation methods for calculating depreciation expense on an income statement and accumulated depreciation on a balance sheet, you should then compare depreciation methods—the things that matter, the things that don't matter, and general observations about their various influences on reported profitability and shareholders' equity.

 Depreciation Methods' Influence on Intrinsic Value

 Owner's Earning Calculation vs. Earnings Per Share in Isolation

-This is the reason that you may prefer the use of an owner's earning calculation rather than looking at earnings per share in isolation.
-When you look at a business like Union Pacific through this light, you realize that real, economic profits are lower than the reported profits found at the bottom of the income statement.
+This is the reason that you may prefer using an owner's earning calculation rather than looking at earnings per share in isolation.
+For example, with Union Pacific, real economic profits are lower than the reported profits found at the bottom of the income statement.

 This asset had a $10,000 estimated salvage value and you expected it to have a useful life of ten years.
-Despite economic reality being exactly the same in each case, here is the difference in the depreciation expense that would be charged to the income statement in each year depending upon the depreciation methodology managed opted to use in the preparation of its balance sheet and income statement.
+Despite economic reality being exactly the same in each case, here is the difference in the depreciation expense that would be charged to the income statement in each year depending on the depreciation methodology used in the preparation of its balance sheet and income statement.

 Despite no difference other than the accounting methodology, in, say, year nine, a company using the straight-line depreciation method is going to appear to be far less profitable than one using the sum of the years' digit or double declining balance depreciation method while, at the same time, having a much higher net worth resulting in a seemingly lower return on capital.

-Another important thing to keep in mind is that some management will report depreciation expense broken out as a separate line on the income statement, while others will be more clandestine about it, including it indirectly through selling, general, and administrative (SG&A) expenses, for example, for the depreciation costs of desks, for instance).
+Also note that some management will report depreciation expense broken out as a separate line on the income statement, while others will be more clandestine about it, including it indirectly through selling, general, and administrative (SG&A) expenses, for example, for the depreciation costs of desks.